nextcloud/documentation/developer_manual/tutorial.rst

 Database Access
 ---------------

+.. note:: The advanced apptemplate doesn't feature a recommended way of doing database queries.
+We hope this will change with the introduction of the Doctrine ORM.

 ownCloud uses a database abstraction layer on top of either MDB2 or PDO, depending on the availability of PDO on the server.

 .. note:: The apptemplate_advance is still missing a recommended way and utils to do database queries.